er77/Essbase.Pandora/README.md

  cscript svStressTool_exe.vbs RU3ACTIV.RUN

  ------------------
-This set of scripts is designed to  stress test of APS and Essbase.
-This tool process  a storm of connections, MDX requests, and calculations .
-The development is created in VBScript using the SmartView HTML XML API.
+This set of scripts is designed to create stress test of APS and Essbase.
+This tool process a storm of connections, MDX requests, and calculations.
+It is developed in VBScript using the SmartView HTML XML API.

-In order to get started, you need
+To get started, you need

   1) MDX scripts (RU3ACTIVХХ.MDX)